 I watched it with clenched teeth.
 Then I went back and let the kids see some key exchanges.
 (You might be happy to know that no black fingernail ...

 The High Cost of Watching the Recent Economic Debate with a Toddler

 We watch the GOP debates in the French household with the amount of intensity most families reserve for football, as David and I live-blog, tweet, and Facebook our way through the evenings.
 Our two older kids watch in amusement as ...

 How Adoption (and Steve Jobs) Changed Our World

 This week, we’re in Gatlinburg, Tenn., for fall break with the kids.
 (Dollywood is great in October, by the way.
 No lines!)
-We’ve hiked six miles, seen eight bears, eaten ice cream every day, and are ...
+We’ve hiked six miles, seen eight bears, eaten ice cream every day, and are preparing to ...

 Not Letting Garbage into Your Own Home or onto Your Barley Field